anoopsinghjaswal/gehc-hackathon-2022/README.md

         2. Create Event Grid trigger for connecting to event grid messages
             1. Copy the node code to update digital twin (copy from eventGridTrigger.js from fxn-app)
 4. Create Event grid stream from IOT Hub
+    0. Make sure you have event grid resouce provider registered for your subscription (step 0)
     1. Go to event section > event subscription > create new
     2. Provide subscription name, and resouce group
     3. create a topic name